brianzhang01/popsim-notes/README.md

     + Richard response: regularization process may encourage the true result
 - Discussion
     - Adam: the model could fit the data badly, and you could still give low variance when using the non-parametric bootstrap
-    - Audience member (DF, Bath?): plot the residuals
+    - Daniel Falush: plot the residuals
         - Richard: F4 stats are one type of diagnostic
         - Simon: linkage disequilibrium
         - Andrew: F4 is just a transformation of the joint site frequency spectrum, which is the original input to momi